-Motivo raises $12.5M Series A to speed up chip design with AI – TechCrunch
+Motivo raises $12M Series A to speed up chip design with AI – TechCrunch

 Motivo co-founder and CEO Bharath Rangarajan has worked in the chip industry for 30 years, and he saw a few fundamental trends and issues.
 For starters, the chip design process is highly time-intensive, taking years to come up with a successful candidate, and typically the first to market wins.

-What’s more, Moore’s Law where you fit more and more electronics onto an increasingly powerful chip increases the complexity of these designs, and once in production, there is a lot of waste producing them.
+What’s more, Moore’s Law, where you fit more and more electronics onto an increasingly powerful chip, increases the complexity of these designs, and once in production, there is a lot of waste producing them.
 Rangarajan started the company to put artificial intelligence to work on the design process and bring chips to market faster with more accuracy in the production cycle.

 “We can train an AI engine to bring about human judgment, and do a lot of design for manufacturability on the design without causing any other issue.
 So we avoid all these iteration loops [and we can also] design code and validation and timing and again we’re going from weeks and months to days,” he said.